utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Select the collections, APIs, and workspaces you want to add.
 You can search for elements, and filter elements by tags.

+    If you're adding collections, you can optionally select environments in their workspace to make sure users have access to environment variables.
+You can also [edit a collection's environments later](#editing-collections).

     You can select **Added elements** in the upper-right corner to show elements already added to the Private API Network.
 You can select the **Collections** tab and then **Forks** in the upper-right corner to show [forked collections](/docs/collaborating-in-postman/using-version-control/forking-entities/).

     > An API's editor must [publish a version of the API](#publishing-specific-api-versions) before you can add it to your Private API Network.